solo-group/OpenBlog/README.md

 # OpenBlog
-An Open Socurce Blog Application.
+An Open Source Blog Application.

 ###################
 What is OpenBlog